 The Affordable Care Act, also known as Obamacare, ensured that healthcare providers must provide basic health benefits (essential health benefits) as part of their overall services.
-This includes coverage for basic services, including mental health treatment.
-Treatment for substance use disorders falls under the rubric of mental health and behavioral health treatments that are guaranteed by the ACA.
+This includes insurance coverage for basic services, including mental health treatment.
+Addiction treatment for substance use disorders falls under the rubric of mental health and behavioral health treatments that are guaranteed by the ACA.
 Therefore, insurance providers must provide some level of coverage for treatment of substance use disorders, and this coverage must be equivalent to the types of services that are covered for primary care.

-While insurance plans must provide some type of coverage for the treatment of substance use disorders, the Affordable Care Act does not specify the exact amount of coverage that must be provided, only that it must be equivalent to services that are provided for primary care issues.
+While health insurance plans must provide some type of coverage for the treatment of substance use disorders, the Affordable Care Act does not specify the exact amount of coverage that must be provided, only that it must be equivalent to services that are provided for primary care issues.
 The actual amount of coverage an individual will receive depends on their insurance company, the state they live in, and the particular plan they have.

 Aetna, Inc. is an American-based managed healthcare company that was founded in 1853.
 The company descended from the Aetna Fire Insurance Company of Hartford, Connecticut, which got its name from Mount Etna, an active volcano in Europe.